bitfocus/companion-module-vicreo-hotkey/HELP.md

 Download and run the application on the remote computer (local is also possible).
 In companion, fill in the IP address of the remote computer or 127.0.0.1 if installed on the same machine.

+>> Check the build in presets!

 ## Keys ##

->The following keys are supported: (missing something? let me know!)
+>The following keys are supported:

 Backspace
 Delete